-In a recent segment on The Daily Show titled “The False Promises of AI,” John Stewart runs through all the big tech players — Meta, Google, OpenAI, and Microsoft — in top saving-the-world form.
-AI is the most profound technology humanity is working on, one intones gravely More profound than fire or electricity.
-Yeah! shouts Stewart, Suck a [bleep] fire!
+In a recent segment on the Daily Show titled “The False Promises of AI,” Stewart runs through all the big tech players — Meta, Google, OpenAI, and Microsoft — in top saving-the-world form.
+AI is the most profound technology humanity is working on, one intones gravely More profound than fire or electricity._ Yeah! _shouts Stewart, S_uck a [bleep] fire! _

 Stewart is great at lampooning this kind of tone-deaf grandiosity, but he also tries to make a more significant point: not just that AI won’t save the world, but, based on the historical precedent of “the last 300 years,” it will make things worse for regular people.